CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/manual-pid-tuning.rst

 .. dropdown:: "Why" for each step

-   1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
+   1. Starting with PID gains at 0 isolates as many of the forces in play as possible to iteratively get closer to the "ideal" gains.
    2. A nearby setpoint ensures the system response should be relatively small to start with when tuning.
    3. The kS gain is meant to reduce the effect of friction, so the largest possible value that still prevents the system from moving will reduce the effect of friction in general.
    4. The kA gain effectively accounts for the inertia of the system.
-Since torqueCurrent is proportional to the torque applied at the rotor, kA is the coefficient used to scale the amperes applied to an acceleration the system will see.
+Since torque current is proportional to the torque applied at the rotor, kA is the coefficient used to scale the amperes applied to an acceleration the system will see.
 It is the backbone of the profile and doing most of the heavy lifting.
    5. The kV gain controls the compensation due to drag in the system.
 If the mechanism sees a lot of drag, the measured velocity will gradually fall behind the setpoint, so tuning kV to account for the drag compensates in that manner.
 However, many position systems do not have significant drag and can use a kV of 0.
    6. With the feed forwards taken care of, the feedback tuning comes into play, with kP being used to control how strongly the system minimizes error.
 However, in TorqueCurrentFOC modes there is no natural dampening force, so overshoot/oscillation is expected at the beginning.
 At that point, kD should be tuned.
    7. The kD gain will effectively act as a kP on velocity.
 Increasing it will increase the force bringing the system to the target velocity, so it should be increased until the system no longer oscillates.